 I know it boils quicker if it's peeled and cut into cubes, but they absorb more water and incorporate much more flour.

-After the potatoes have boiled, let them cool a little, peel them and mash them until you get a potato puree.
+After the potatoes have boiled, let them cool a little, peel and mash them until you get a potato puree.

 Prepare the Plums